4 tips for creating a killer B2B sell sheet [+template]

 You’re essentially crafting a digital version of an elevator pitch—enough to whet the buyer’s interest and engage them in further conversation.

 Here’s an example from Zendesk.
-As you’ll see, it includes a quick summary of the services in question, a pricing overview, a clear CTA, and the process for moving forward.
+As you’ll see, they quickly summarize the services in question, a pricing overview, a clear CTA, and the process for moving forward.

 Source: Zendesk